BlackLine (NASDAQ:BL) Releases Q2 Earnings Guidance

-BlackLine (NASDAQ:BL – Get Free Report) issued an update on its second quarter earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.49-0.51 for the period, compared to the consensus EPS estimate of $0.50.
+BlackLine (NASDAQ:BL – Get Free Report) updated its second quarter earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.49-0.51 for the period, compared to the consensus estimate of $0.50.
 The company issued revenue guidance of $157-159 million, compared to the consensus revenue estimate of $158.50 million.
 BlackLine also updated its FY24 guidance to $2.12-2.26 EPS.

-BlackLine (NASDAQ:BL – Get Free Report) last issued its quarterly earnings data on Tuesday, February 13th.
-The technology company reported $0.54 EPS for the quarter, topping the consensus estimate of $0.26 by $0.28.
-BlackLine had a positive return on equity of 2.15% and a negative net margin of 1.50%.
-The company had revenue of $155.73 million during the quarter, compared to analyst estimates of $154.24 million.
-Equities analysts expect that BlackLine will post 1.02 EPS for the current fiscal year.
+BlackLine (NASDAQ:BL – Get Free Report) last issued its quarterly earnings results on Tuesday, February 13th.
+The technology company reported $0.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.26 by $0.28.
+The business had revenue of $155.73 million for the quarter, compared to analyst estimates of $154.24 million.
+BlackLine had a negative net margin of 1.50% and a positive return on equity of 2.15%.
+On average, equities analysts anticipate that BlackLine will post 1.02 EPS for the current fiscal year.

-In other news, Director Kevin B. Thompson sold 4,500 shares of the company’s stock in a transaction dated Thursday, February 29th.
-The stock was sold at an average price of $57.50, for a total value of $258,750.00.
-Following the completion of the transaction, the director now directly owns 11,000 shares in the company, valued at approximately $632,500.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CRO Mark Woodhams sold 2,877 shares of the firm’s stock in a transaction dated Wednesday, May 1st.
-The stock was sold at an average price of $58.00, for a total transaction of $166,866.00.
-Following the transaction, the executive now directly owns 104,682 shares of the company’s stock, valued at $6,071,556.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Kevin B. Thompson sold 4,500 shares of BlackLine stock in a transaction dated Thursday, February 29th.
-The stock was sold at an average price of $57.50, for a total value of $258,750.00.
-Following the completion of the transaction, the director now owns 11,000 shares in the company, valued at approximately $632,500.
+In related news, CRO Mark Woodhams sold 2,877 shares of the business’s stock in a transaction on Wednesday, May 1st.
+The shares were sold at an average price of $58.00, for a total transaction of $166,866.00.
+Following the completion of the transaction, the executive now directly owns 104,682 shares in the company, valued at $6,071,556.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other BlackLine news, CRO Mark Woodhams sold 2,877 shares of BlackLine stock in a transaction on Wednesday, May 1st.
+The shares were sold at an average price of $58.00, for a total value of $166,866.00.
+Following the completion of the transaction, the executive now owns 104,682 shares of the company’s stock, valued at $6,071,556.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Kevin B. Thompson sold 4,500 shares of the stock in a transaction dated Thursday, February 29th.
+The stock was sold at an average price of $57.50, for a total transaction of $258,750.00.
+Following the sale, the director now directly owns 11,000 shares in the company, valued at $632,500.
 The disclosure for this sale can be found here.
-9.53% of the stock is currently owned by insiders.
+Corporate insiders own 9.93% of the company’s stock.

 BlackLine Company Profile